We Are Experienced Surgical Complication Attorneys

 For over 40 years, Janet, Janet & Suggs has been helping patients with their medical malpractice lawsuits, including those related to surgical complications.
 Our legal/medical team is experienced in helping clients navigate the legal process with expert witnesses and educated attorneys and is nationally recognized for our track record of successful verdicts.

-We offer our services on a contingency fee basis, which means we don’t collect payment from you unless we win your case.
+We offer our services on a contingency fee basis, which means we don’t collect payment from you unless your case is won.
 We are committed to helping clients get justice and fair compensation and to fighting for patients who have experienced a severe injury from surgical implications.
 Contact us today to schedule a free consultation to learn about your legal rights.